About Us

 Mara Jill Herman

-Mara Jill Herman is a Jewish activist and award-winning artist who endeavors to abolish antisemitism, advocates for gender equity, and helps protect human rights.
-Her work has been featured on CBS Mornings, NPR, New York Jewish Week, Moment, and more.
+Mara Jill Herman is a multidisciplinary Jewish artist, creative consultant, and award-winning producer.
+Her work has been featured on CBS Mornings, Forbes, NPR, New York Jewish Week, Moment, and more.

-Mara made her Carnegie Hall debut in We Are Here: Songs From The Holocaust and put her Hebrew vocals to work developing The Band’s Visit.
-She is a proud native New Yorker and alumna of Birthright Israel.
+Mara is a consulting producer on the short films Malka and Jewface.
+Her performance career has taken her all over the globe with featured roles in Fiddler on the Roof, Jesus Christ Superstar, and Lucky Stiff.
+She made her Carnegie Hall debut in We Are Here: Songs From The Holocaust and put her Hebrew vocals to work developing The Band’s Visit.
 Mara formerly sang in Temple Judea’s youth and professional choir for High Holiday services and is delighted to cultivate Jewish community with Romemu Brooklyn.

 Stav Meishar